--> string(10) "[Minerals]"

 This project fits under Geoscience BC’s Strategic Objective of ‘Identifying New Natural Resource Opportunities’ and our goal to:

-• Undertake research that adds value to existing or ongoing data sets through ground-truthing studies, data interpretation and mining camp scale compilations.
+• Undertake research that adds value to existing or ongoing datasets through ground-truthing studies, data interpretation and mining camp scale compilations.

-Specifically, this project is:
+Specifically, this project:

 Project Benefits